Where to reveal the Fortnite command signal

 - Corny Crops - Between the main barn and the hole in the ground.

-- Misty Medows - Take the stairs from the bridge towards the lake and you'll see the sticks on the edge.
+- Misty Meadows - Take the stairs from the bridge towards the lake and you'll see the sticks on the edge.

 - Retail Row - By the basketball court and swings on the southern edge of town.